MI-AFP/tutorials/tutorials/05_typeclasses.md

 ### Monad — sequencing dependent effects

-The most famous (and [scary](https://camo.githubusercontent.com/f2c3667a2cdf19c0cf203fad44c81d197c4cd740/68747470733a2f2f692e696d67666c69702e636f6d2f317a6e707a622e6a7067) :-)) typeclass for Haskell students is [Control.Monad](https://hackage.haskell.org/package/base/docs/Control-Monad.html).
+The most famous (and often scary) typeclass for Haskell students is [Control.Monad](https://hackage.haskell.org/package/base/docs/Control-Monad.html).
 It defines basic operations over a monad, a term from category theory.
 From the perspective of a Haskell programmer, however, it is best to think of a monad as an "abstract datatype of actions".
 Haskell's `do` expressions provide a convenient syntax for writing monadic expressions.
 This time we will start Monads (operations, laws, basic behavior, etc.) and next time we will get deeper with some more practical use-cases.

 ```haskell
 class Applicative m => Monad m where